Get Help Today(855) 593-1695

 - Poor academic or work function due to alcohol abuse

 - Anxiety when not drinking

-If someone is battling 3 or more of these signs, the individual qualifies for having an alcohol use disorder; 4 to 5 reveals a mild to moderate alcohol use disorder; and 6 or more indicates a severe alcohol use disorder.
+If someone is battling 3 or more of these signs, the individual qualifies for having an AUD; 4 to 5 reveals a mild to moderate alcohol use disorder; and 6 or more indicates a severe alcohol use disorder.
 Knowing the different stages indicate the severity or level of medical intervention someone needs while battling alcoholism.
 Furthermore, they reflect the seriousness and probability of the conditions worsening over time.
-Someone risks suffering withdrawal if they stop drinking and can also suffer alcohol health risks.
+Someone risks suffering withdrawal if they stop drinking and can also suffer potentially fatal alcohol health risks.

 The Stages Of Alcoholism

-Alcohol has stages of use like other types of chemical addictions; however, the early stages of alcohol are marked by different symptoms than end stage alcoholism.
+Alcoholism has progressive stages of use like other types of chemical addictions; however, the early stages of alcohol are marked by different symptoms than end stage alcoholism.
 Since alcoholism is a condition that gets progressively worse over time it is imperative to recognize the stages of alcoholism.
 These stages include:

 - The pre-alcoholism stage

 - The early alcoholism stage

 The pre-alcoholism stage can reveal someone who associates alcohol with coping with challenging emotions.
 Due to this idea, he or she may show progressively worse drinking patterns over time.
 The second stage is the early alcoholism stage of drinking, which can include preoccupation with drinking, lying about drinking, secretly drinking, or blacking out when drinking.
 The middle stage includes someone who is showing more visible signs of alcohol abuse, showing irritability, depression, anxiety, or a craving for alcohol.
 Those who are drinking may also suffer relationship challenges, or abnormal behavior.